Biswajit-Mukherjee/create-frmwk/README.md

 ```bash
 npm start
 ```
-This will start the server at [http://localhost:3000](http://localhost:3000) by default.
+This will build and start the server at [http://localhost:3000](http://localhost:3000) by default.
 It will rebuild your website/app everytime you make changes in the **src** folder.
 Once the website/app is production ready, the **dist** folder can be deployed to the server.

 - To run tests using Jest